RainBowCreation/EssentialsR/readme.md

 # Essentials-Folia

-This repository is a fork of [EssentialsX](https://github.com/EssentialsX/Essentials) specifically modified to work with Folia.
-The main difference lies in the use of a patch file to apply the necessary changes.
-This guide will explain how to set up, use, and maintain this fork.
+This repository is a fork of [EssentialsX-Folia](https://github.com/Euphillya/Essentials-Folia) specifically modified to work with RaionBowCreation Network.

 ## Prerequisites